Code-Institute-Submissions/animal-game/README.md

 The idea for disabling the board and returning after the firstcard is clicked https://marina-ferreira.github.io/tutorials/js/memory-game/

-The FisherYates shuffling algorithm was sourced from the below URL are reused https://medium.com/@joshfoster_14132/best-javascript-shuffle-algorithm-c2c8057a3bc1
+The FisherYates shuffling algorithm sourced from the below URL was used to shuffle the cards array https://medium.com/@joshfoster_14132/best-javascript-shuffle-algorithm-c2c8057a3bc1

 ### Images